PROPERTY TAX BENEFITS AND INFORMATION

 A wide range of updated property tax information is available to assist property owners.
 It’s important for property owners to know their rights concerning property tax law.
 You can contact the Hays Central Appraisal District at firstname.lastname@example.org or (512) 268-2522.

 A homestead is generally defined as the home and land used as the owner’s principal residence on Jan.
 1 of the tax year.
 A homestead exemption reduces the appraised value of the home and, as a result, lowers property taxes.
 Applications can be submitted to the appraisal district office or can be filed online on the district’s website.
 File between Jan.
 1 and April 30.

 OVER-65 AND DISABLED HOMEOWNERS

-The Texas Legislature allows many local government entities to grant substantial tax relief for homeowners who are over 65 or disabled.
+The Texas Legislature allows many local government entities to grant tax relief for homeowners who are over 65 or disabled.
 A minimum of $10,000 value exemption is available from all school districts.
-In addition, over-65 homeowners may establish a school tax ceiling.
+In addition, these homeowners may establish a tax ceiling.
 A taxpayer is not eligible for both over 65 and a disability exemption.
-The deadline for filing is April 30, 2017.
+The deadline for filing is April 30, 2019.

 For further detail regarding any of the above information, please contact:

 News / Alerts

 - Hays Co.
 Tax Ceiling for Age 65 plus and Disabled Residents

 - 2017 Texas Property Tax Law Changes